harshrawat22202/demo/README.md

 HiScore.txt save high score of a player .
 Initially contents of reload.txt is 100 entry in HiScore.txt is 0
 data.txt has initial entry of 0 in first line and 0 in second line .

+## JUnit Testing
+We have used a class Tester.java for testing using JUnit.